calwilee/LoLEDA/README.md

 </div>

 We calculate a p-value of 0.0682.
 Since this is greater than our significance level of .05 we fail to reject the null, and conclude that the missingness of `ban5` is not dependent on `ban1`.
-Essentially, whether or not a team choses to forfit their last ban is not dependent on their first ban.
+Essentially, whether or not a team choses to forfeit their last ban is not dependent on their first ban.

 ## Hypothesis Testing
 ![heimerdinger](images/heimer.webp)
-Now that we've cleaned the data, performed an exploratory data analysis, and assessed the missing data in our dataset, we are now ready to answer our question: If a team doesn't ban the most banned champions, are they more likely to lose?
+Now that we've cleaned the data, performed an exploratory data analysis, and assessed the missing data in our dataset, we are now ready to answer our question.

 We will perform a permutation test with a significance level of 0.05 and with the following null and alternate hypothesis:

 **Null Hypothesis:** If a team doesn't ban at least 1 of the top banned champions, they have the same win rate as those who did ban at least 1 of the top banned champions.\\
 **Alternate Hypothesis:** If a team doesn't ban at least 1 of the top banned champions, they have a lower win rate as those who did ban at least 1 of the top banned champions.\\

-As for our test statistic, we will use the differnece in means since we are interested in a direction and we can calculate the mean win rate depending on if at least one top champion was banned.
+As for our test statistic, we will use the difference in means since we are interested in a direction and we can calculate the mean win rate depending on if at least one top champion was banned.

 <div class="table-wrapper" markdown="block">